bahmoudd/arch-install-guide/README.md

 ## Chroot <a name="chroot"></a>

 Chroot essentially takes you inside of the Arch Linux system, so you can perform necessary configuration to it for it to function.
-This can be done by running:
+This can be done by running the below command:

 ```
 arch-chroot /mnt